amirdizche/BlobDetector/README.md

 `find_circles(max scale, threshold, sigma)`

 This function gets the result of previous function ( find scale) and the values of threshold and σ as the input and returns the coordinates of the center of the circles.
-It also calculates the radius of each circle based on the values of scale and σ using the following formula:
-$$
-r = \sqrt2 \sigma
-$$

 <img src="Images/Fig3.JPG" alt="Waldp" style="zoom: 33%;" />

 Finally, we need a function to depict the results and draw the circles of detected blobs with proper radius and center on the original input image.
 The `draw_circles` function is developed to handle this task.